AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 In some instances, you may be able to find auto insurance for less than $50 a month, but you’ll likely need to choose minimum coverage or remove some coverages from your full coverage policy.
 Auto insurance rates vary significantly depending on many factors, such as your age, vehicle, driving history, credit score and location.

-USAA has the lowest auto insurance rates in the country, at just $35 a month for minimum coverage.
-On average, minimum coverage costs $53 per month, with some providers offering lower rates.
-At just $104 per month, regional provider Plymouth Rock has the lowest full coverage rate.
+USAA has the lowest auto insurance rates in the country, at just $36 a month for minimum coverage.
+On average, minimum coverage costs $60 per month, with some providers offering lower rates.
+At just $128 per month, USAA has the lowest full coverage rate.
+For non-military drivers, regional provider Plymouth Rock has the cheapest rates, at $138 per month.

 To find the lowest rates possible, look for discounts, maintain a clean driving record, and get multiple quotes.